dizpunk/cheatsheets/tools/docker/docker.md

 The __STOPSIGNAL__ instruction sets the system call signal that will be sent to the container to exit.

-This signal can be a signal name in the format SIG<NAME>, for instance SIGKILL, or an unsigned number that matches a position in the kernel’s syscall table, for instance 9.
+This signal can be a signal name in the format SIGNAME, for instance SIGKILL, or an unsigned number that matches a position in the kernel’s syscall table, for instance 9.
 The default is SIGTERM if not defined.
 ```
 STOPSIGNAL signal
 ```